Object Oriented Tracking

 }

 It is possible to enrich data to a particular session with additional parameters.
-Depending on the settings in your account, either the first or the last value of the parameter is taken into account for your analyses.
+Depending on the settings in your account, the parameter's first or last value is taken into account for your analyses.

 Session parameters can be tracked in both page and event requests.